rb-pro4-f19/rb-pro4-f19.github.io/docs/STANDARDS.md

 # Coding Conventions
-This document defines the coding standards for `C99`, including the use of github.
-Last modification: {{ file.mtime }}
+This document defines the coding standards for `C99`, including the use of GitHub.

 ---